Teddy-Fantahun/ai-model-trainer/README.md

-# ai-model-trainer
+# AI Model Trainer
-Downloads and trains an AI model from hugging face
+✅ Downloads and trains an AI model from hugging face
+✅ #HackAddis 2024 Project